INNO-REX/epijayReactnew/HOSTING_PROVIDER_INSTRUCTIONS.md

 ## 🎉 **Ready for Deployment!**

 This package contains everything needed to deploy the EPIJAY website securely and professionally.
-Follow the instructions step-by-step, and you'll have a fully functional corporate website with integrated email capabilities.
+Follow the instructions step-by-step, and you'll have a fully functional corporate website.

 **Good luck with the deployment!** 🚀